jaredly/j2/Roadmap.md

 	like, 'if a switch target is complex, bring it out into a let'
 - [ ] also a `extract stmts to the toplevel`
 - [ ] and 'switch to if/lets'
+	- once we're at `if let`s, I think we're in good shape?
+		BUT I do need to get type refinement working
+	- ehm. ...

 ... run 'analyze' after 'simplify', to ensure that nothing went wrong hmmm, so if/let